jtefera/merge-text-webpack/Readme.md

 You need to use **webpack 2+** and **extract-text-webpack-plugin 2+**.
-The filename for the **extract-text-webpack-plugin** has to use **[name].something.ext** where *something.ext* is the name of the final file that you want to create.
-For this plugin, use then *something.ext* as the filename in the options objects.
+The filename for the **extract-text-webpack-plugin** has to use **[name].something.ext** where *something.ext* is the name that will be used in the *test* option of this plugin.

 A sample file would be: